 And small is the watchword of this movie.
-Unlike many Hollywood blockbusters, this movie was obviously filmed on a low budget and stays away from the big action with which it would have surely been filled with had it been made today.
+Unlike many Hollywood blockbusters, this movie was obviously filmed on a low budget and stays away from the big action with which it would have surely been filled had it been made today.
 Instead it is much more character driven and almost more play like.
 The action is minimal and limited to a few fights and threats.
-There is only four real characters apart from the extras and most of the film, until near the end takes place in one house.
+There are only four real characters apart from the extras, and most of the film, until near the end, takes place in one house.

 The story is simple.
 A lonely bank clerk from a small English town orders a Russian mail order bride.
 When she arrives, she doesn't seem quite as promised.
 She doesn't speak English for a start and her sexual appetite leans towards the sado-masochistic.
 Shortly after she arrives, her male cousin and friend arrive and ask to be put up in the house for a while.
 Things go from bad to worse after that.

 Nicole Kidman gives another bravura performance, managing to convey a range of emotion without speaking for most of the movie.
 Ben Chaplin does okay as the shy, nebbish bank clerk, but the scenes without Nicole are definitely the less bright for her absence.